A GUIDE FOR BUSINESS AND PARENTS

 1. Can an educational institution consent to a website or app’s collection, use or disclosure of personal information from students?

-In addition, the school must consider its obligations under the Family Educational Rights and Privacy Act (FERPA), which gives parents certain rights with respect to their children's education records.
+In addition, the school must consider its obligations under the Family Educational Rights and Privacy Act (FERPA), which gives parents certain rights with respect to their children’s education records.
 FERPA is administered by the U.S. Department of Education.
-For general information on FERPA, see http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.
-Schools also must comply with the Protection of Pupil Rights Amendment, which is also administered by the Department of Education.
-See http://www2.ed.gov/policy/gen/guid/fpco/index.html.
+For general information on FERPA, see http://ptac.ed.gov/.
+Schools also must comply with the Protection of Pupil Rights Amendment (PPRA), which also is administered by the Department of Education.
+See http://ptac.ed.gov/.
+(See FAQ M.5 for more information on the PPRA.)

 2. Under what circumstances can an operator of a website or online service rely upon an educational institution to provide consent?